 This is the most commonly used mode of operating when testing a voltage source such as a DC power supply, battery, AC/DC converter or ADC.
 In this mode of operation, the load will sink a constant level of current as set by the user, regardless of any voltage variations.
 A real time feedback loop ensures a stable current under any voltage variation of the DC supply or battery.

-This mode is recommended for load regulation testing, loop stability testing, battery discharge testing and any other form.
+This mode is recommended for load regulation testing, loop stability testing, battery discharge testing and any other form of voltage regulation loop testing.